bferrell/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 **Why This Was a Stampede:**

-The incident wasn't just a technical failure--it was a crisis of forgotten knowledge.
+The incident wasn't just a technical failure; it was a crisis of forgotten knowledge.
 A generation of dashboards had nobody left who could interpret them under stress.
 The outage exposed a deeper form of technical debt: epistemic debt.
 When memory leaves, the system's ability to self-repair dies quietly.

 **The Coordination Challenge:**